streamr-dev/network/README.md

     happy: true
 }

-// Publish using the Stream id only client.publish('my-stream-id', msg)
+// Publish using the stream id only client.publish('my-stream-id', msg)

-// The first argument can also be the Stream object client.publish(stream, msg)
+// The first argument can also be the stream object client.publish(stream, msg)

 // Publish with a specific timestamp as a Date object (default is now)